Sustainable Agriculture Institute

 - Is guilty of willful neglect of job responsibilities

-- Is discovered to have caused intentional damage to company’s assets
+- Is discovered to have caused intentional damage to the company’s assets

 - Continuously disregards company policy